sgmarkowski/blue-team-projects/letsdefend/README.md

 - **115 - SOC165 – Possible SQL Injection Payload Detected**
   Investigation of an attempted SQL Injection from an external IP to an internal web server; IOCs documented (source IP, domain, requested and decoded URL), host contained, case closed as a True Positive.

+- **116 - SOC166 – Javascript Code Detected in Requested URL**
+  Detection and investigation of attempted XSS payloads injected through a URL query parameter.
+Analysis confirmed the source IP had a poor reputation and multiple payload attempts were observed.
+Attack was redirected (HTTP 302) and determined unsuccessful; incident closed as a True Positive.

 More labs coming soon!